 Mary Beth works closely with our board to make sure that we know our mission, that we actively plan how to achieve that mission, and that our organization runs smoothly in all respects.
 Before coming to the Arts Center, Mary Beth was the Vice President of Technology Management at JP Morgan Chase.

 Mary Beth's favorite thing about the Arts Center: I like being able to effect change so quickly and directly.
 When a person here has a great idea, we can implement it in as little as a week, directly affecting how people in our community experience art.
 It's a great feeling knowing that I was directly involved in exposing people to something that will change their lives forever.

-Contact Mary Beth if you are redeeming a gift certificate, if you want to rent the Arts Center for your own event, or book a private Starry Night Studio.
+Contact Mary Beth if you are redeeming a gift certificate, if you want to rent the Arts Center for your own event, or to book a private Starry Night Studio.

 Lindsay coordinates instructors and manages educational programs and camps, designing classes for music, dance, drama and visual arts.
 She has a bachelor of arts in history from Miami University and a master of arts in public history from Wright State University.
 She has professional experience as a project assistant and research consultant at the Kentucky Historical Society and education director at the McDowell House Museum.

 Lindsay's favorite thing about the Arts Center: A sense of belonging to your community can make life so much more meaningful and fun, regardless of your age or background.
 I love that the Arts Center reaches out into the local community and helps people feel connected to their city through art, music, dance and more.
 There truly is something for everyone here, whether you enjoy learning the cha-cha, pondering Shakespeare over coffee, painting with some great local artists, or even hanging out with an astronaut!
 The staff is energetic and creative and always looking for new ways to help improve Danville, and I'm excited to be a part of it.